OhYash/KnowledgeDay/_posts/2020-10-26-extradition-bill.md

 ---
 published: false
 layout: post
-date: '2020-10-14 15:00:00 +0530'
+date: '2020-10-28 15:00:00 +0530'
-issue: 27
+issue: 29
-title: How do the self driving cars work ?
+title: 'One Countries, Two systems and the Extradition Bill'
 description: >-
-  Look ma, no hands! are not going to be someone's last words if the cars started driving themselves.
-But how does that work?
+  China had a not so smooth 2019, that's besides the discovery of the covid-19.
+  Protests, bombs, firings and street blocking.
+Read about it in this article
 img: extradition_hero.jpg
-fig-caption: Tesla
+fig-caption: Citizens protesting against Extradition bill
 tags:
-  - Computer Vision
+  - China
-  - Sensors
+  - Protestors
-  - Cars
+  - Extradition
-  - Self driving
+  - Law
-  - Autonomous
+  - History
 ---
 Hey there,